Pentico/StudioTAM/README.md

 # [StudioTAM]

-I was tired of using other peoples anroid music player, I made one that works to my liking
+I was tired of using other peoples android music player, I made one that works to my liking

 ## Getting Started